 A folk high school year lasts nine months, from August to May.
-Most often, student attend a school right after graduating from high school (upper secondary school).
-Most folk high school students are between 18 and 25 years, but few schools accept 16-year-olds, too.
-No folk high school has an upper age limit.
+Most students attend folk high school right after graduating from high school (upper secondary school).
+Most folk high school students are between 18 and 25 years old.
+Folk high schools never have an upper age limit.

 See our overview of schools that enroll students under the age of 18